A motivic construction of the de Rham-Witt complex: Introduction

-Here, $a_\Nis$ denotes the Nisnevich sheafification, and $a_\inj$ denotes the maximal quotient sheaf such that the restriction to the generic fibers is injective.
 The proof goes as follows: first we prove that the left hand side admits a Witt complex structure (Theorem \ref{thm:theta}).
 Since the de Rham-Witt complex is initial in the category of Witt complexes, we obtain a unique morphism from the right hand side to the left hand side.
-To prove that this morphism is an isomorphism, we construct an inverse by using the existence of the transfer structure on $W_n\Omega^q$.
+To prove that this morphism is an isomorphism, we construct an inverse by using the transfer structure on $W_n\Omega^q$.

-We note that a similar motivic presentation for $\Omega^q$ is obtained by R\"ulling-Sugiyama-Yamazaki \cite{RSY} over a perfect field of characteristic $\neq 2,3,5$, and by the first author \cite{Koi2} over a perfect field of characteristic $\neq 2$.
+We note that a similar motivic presentation for $\Omega^q$ is obtained by R\"ulling-Sugiyama-Yamazaki \cite{RSY} and the first author \cite{Koi2}.
 Also, a presentation of the big de Rham-Witt complex $\mathbb{W}_n\Omega^q$ using additive higher Chow groups is obtained by R\"ulling \cite{Rulling-thesis} for fields, and by Krishna-Park \cite{KP11} for regular semilocal algebras over a field.
 We expect that these results will be connected by some comparison isomorphism between Suslin homology and additive higher Chow groups.

 \